 4 sunfish and a Manta Ray

 August 31, 2019.
-Célia, who joined the dive center the whole 2019 season as an instructor, brings her guests to Manta Point.
+Célia, who joined the dive center for the whole of 2019 as an instructor, brings her guests to Manta Point.
 And there, bingo again : 4 beautiful sunfish with a Manta ray !
-Christine and Jean-Philippe, dive master trainee with Warnakali dive center, took some awesome photos.
+Christine and Jean-Philippe, a dive master trainee with Dune dive center, took some awesome photos.

 There are other places to see sunfish in Bali